jmausolf/poshmark_sharing/README.md

 * Safari==3

 These must be properly installed on your system, otherwise you will encounter an error.
 See https://selenium-python.readthedocs.io/installation.html#drivers for further details.

+# FAQ

+### The share war was caught by captchas.
+What do I do?

+If the share war is caught by captchas during login, you will need to solve the captchas manually and then exit the python debugger (Pdb) in your terminal by pressing 'q'.
+The share war will resume automatically and begin scrolling through your closet.

+If the share war is caught by captchas during sharing, you will need to solve the captchas manually and then the share war with resume automatically.